 It is an adventure for sure.
 Finding a job in good times is a game of wits, in a pandemic, it is wits and nerves combined.
 And then those magnified bouts of self-doubt, which are not grounded in reality yet do a number on my psyche.
 In no way, I am making light of the situation, as I find myself looking for work in the middle of a pandemic.

 When I got the news that I was laid off, at first, I got scared and panicked.
 I guess it’s natural.

 Who says people who have jobs at this time are any happier.
 They may be distracted as they can spend some time working and getting a paycheck.
-But then they are also not really feeling any motivation as our perception of things is no more the same.
-The things like business travel, owning cars and homes, and shopping that used to boost our egos and even gave us the sense of accomplishment are of no use in these times.
+But then they are also not feeling any motivation as our perception of things is no more the same.
+Things like business travel, owning cars and homes, and shopping that used to boost our egos and even gave us a sense of accomplishment are of no use in these times.

 Also, keeping a straight face in front of their teams, while contemplating how long you will be able to retain them or doubting how long before your bosses let you go – is not a very satisfactory working condition.